 Customization makes a push notification stand out and capture attention in a crowded inbox.
 By incorporating rich media elements (images and GIFs) and custom sounds, you can increase the visual impact of your push notifications and drive higher engagement.

-🟡 Example: An e-commerce app notifies a user of a flash sale with an eye-catching GIF of discounted products via a push notification.
+🟡 Example: An e-commerce app alerts a user about an exclusive drop, sending a push notification with an eye-catching GIF showcasing limited-release items:

 🟡 An even better example: A media app sends an exclusive clip of the user’s favorite show as a push notification: